this is determined by how a function is called, not where it's defined

 Imagine you work at a coffee shop.
 When your manager says 'clean YOUR station', the word 'your' means something different depending on who's being spoken to — barista, cashier, or manager.
 The word itself never changes, but its meaning depends entirely on who's in the room.
 That's exactly what 'this' does in JavaScript — it's a pronoun that refers to whoever is in charge of the current execution context.
 It's not a fixed thing; it shifts based on who's calling the function.

-If you've ever seen a bug where a callback suddenly can't find a method it definitely should have access to, or where 'this.name' returns undefined inside a perfectly normal-looking function — you've already met the chaos that this can cause.
-It's one of the most misunderstood features in the entire language, and it trips up developers at every experience level.
-Understanding it isn't just about avoiding bugs; it's about writing JavaScript that actually does what you think it does.
+You've seen the bug: a callback suddenly can't find a method it definitely should have access to. 'this.name' returns undefined inside a perfectly normal-looking function.
+That's the chaos this causes.
+It's one of the most misunderstood features in the language, tripping up developers at every level.
+Understanding it isn't just about avoiding bugs — it's about writing JavaScript that actually does what you think it does.

 By the end of this article, you'll be able to predict exactly what this refers to in any situation — inside regular functions, arrow functions, class methods, callbacks, and event handlers.
 You'll know how to lock this to the right value using bind, call, and apply, and you'll stop losing hours to the most common this-related bugs that catch even experienced developers off guard.